raialok/website/content/about.md

   name = "Alok Rai"
 +++

-The world is full of interesting problems whose solutions can improve our lives.
+The world is full of interesting problems many of which can be solved with insane focus, skill, and sheer determination, thereby improving our lives.
-With insane focus, skill, and sheer determination, many of these problems can be solved.
 I like to work on that subset of the problems which can be solved with technological innovation and strategic thinking.
 I currently work as a software engineer in Paris.
 My primary interests are product management, artificial intelligence, and distributed systems.

 In spare time, I enjoy reading, hiking, and urban exploration.